robcarver17/pysystemtrade/README.md

 Currently pysystemtrade can do the following:
 - Backtesting enviroment that will work "out of the box" for chapter 15 of my book ["Systematic Trading"](systematicmoney.org/systematic-trading)
-- Implement all the optimisation and system design principles in the book.
+- Implement all the optimisation and system design principles in the book and on my website.

 *Eventually* pysystemtrade will also include the following: